You open a door. There’s three doors ahead. Behind each of those doors is another door, which creeks open to reveal an abundance of doors.

 If the names ring a bell, it’s because Christian and Keith were the guys behind the upside-down crosses at Dark Mofo, as well as last year’s House Of Mirrors (an installation so trippy and terrifying some people actually broke down inside).

 This year they’re back with a new concept: 1000 Doors.
-The clue’s in the title.
+And it's open in the Arts Centre Forecourt from today.

 We sat down with Christian Wagstaff and asked him why he wants to trap people in a world of nightmarish doors.